arclight443/iio-hyprland/README.md

 ## Touch rotation support

 Should automatically rotate all Tablets and Touch Devices from `hyprctl devices`.

+Hyprland 0.37.0 added `input:touchdevice` and `input:tablet` category to variables, which allows us to rotate all touch inputs at once without needing to loop touch inputs manually.

 Thank you to Desktop31 for fetching the `hyprctl devices` output.